 - Black Pepper

 - Garlic Powder

-- Skewers – I use either bamboo or metal skewers, but my preference for beef kabobs are the bamboo skewers.
+- Skewers – I use either wooden skewers or stainless steel skewers, but my preference for beef kabobs is the bamboo wood skewers.

 Step 2: How to make beef kabobs at home